kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate
-    - Feature gate name: ConfigurableFSGroupPolicy
+    - Feature gate name: SkipFSGroupChange
     - Components depending on the feature gate: kubelet, kube-apiserver

 * **Does enabling the feature change any default behavior?**
-  No enabling the feature gate does not change any default behaviour.
+  Yes enabling the feature gate could skip permission change for PVCs for which recorded `fsGroup` in `pvc.Status` is already correct.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**